bradleytaunt/1mb-club/about.md

 ## Who Runs 1MB Club?

 This project is a one-man operation.
-My name is [Bradley Taunt](https://bt.ht) and I'm a designer/developer with over 12 years experience building on the web.
+My name is [Bradley Taunt](https://btxx.org) and I'm a designer/developer with over 12 years experience building on the web.
 I'm passionate about performance (obviously), accessibility and improving user experience across the internet.

 If you would like to ask a question or simply say hello, feel free to shoot me an e-mail:

-brad [at] bt {dot} ht
+bt [at] btxx {dot} org